Updated 2025-02-22

 In general, here's how to enable IPv6 for a FastConnect virtual circuit:

-• VCN security rules: For each IPv6-enabled subnet in the VCN, update its security lists or relevant network security groups to allow IPv6 traffic between the VCN and your on-premises network.
+• VCN security rules: For each IPv6-enabled subnet in the VCN, update its security lists or relevant network security groups to allow IPv6 traffic between the VCN and an on-premises network.
 See Security Rules for IPv6 Traffic.

 Site-to-Site VPN and IPv6